 What it means for FQHCs

-As the county's indigent-care obligation gets squeezed, Central Valley FQHCs — Golden Valley Health Centers, Livingston Community Health, Community Medical Centers — absorb displaced patients on top of the July 1 UIS-PPS cut, in a region with persistent provider shortages.
+As the county's indigent-care obligation gets squeezed, Central Valley FQHCs — Golden Valley Health Centers, Livingston Community Health, Community Medical Centers — absorb displaced patients while also modeling July 1, 2027 UIS/PPS exposure in a region with persistent provider shortages.

 ~$300M structural deficit, up to $241M indigent-care exposure; Fresno defers full budget adoption to September, runs an interim budget July 1